 I developed our activities based the CA Preschool Learning Foundations.
 (A 205 page PDF that outlines the expectations of what kids should be learning in CA preschools.
 I love curriculum and this one was even a hard read for me.)

-Themes are units of study used for any age group preschool through second grade.
-A single unit can naturally integrate several subjects in context that is easy for young children to understand.
+Our themes are units of study that are suitable for preschool through first grade, or any age with special needs.
+Each unit naturally integrates several subjects in context so that is easy for young children to build confidence & academic skills.

-Subjects that would normally be isolated as stand alone like language arts, math, science, art, music are integrated to help children begin to make independent meaningful connections around the central theme.
+Subjects that would normally be isolated as stand alone like language arts, math, science, art, music are naturally integrated (in real life situations & fun preschool activities & not worksheets) to help children begin to make independent meaningful connections around the central theme.